Wrenchcc/wrench/fastlane/README.md

 ```
 fastlane android beta
 ```
-Submit a new Beta Build to Crashlytics Beta
+Submit a new Beta Build to Play Store

 ----